A Wedding The Grand Hôtel Stockholm

-Our best advice to future brides and grooms of destination weddings is to consider the distance to the destination and costs of getting there.
-If too far away it may limit the number of guests coming (which can be both good and bad depending on what you are looking for).
-We had a website with all helpful and vital information.
+Our best advice to future brides and grooms of destination weddings is to consider the distance to the destination and the costs of getting there.
+If too far away, it may limit the number of guests coming (which can be both good and bad depending on what you are looking for).
+We had a website with all the helpful and vital information.
 Our most important advice would be to find a good wedding planner.
 To make sure the wedding planner understands the full scope of your wedding.
 Both from a local perspective but also even more important to be experienced in handling foreign guests.
 This means everything from using modern admin tools and level of written language, to understand the extra services needed by guests visiting a country for the first time.

-One of the many wonderful memories of the wedding was when we said the vows and exchanged the rings.
-But also when we went by horse and carriage to the photo shoot destination.
+One of the many beautiful memories of the wedding was when we said the vows and exchanged rings.
+But also when we went by horse and carriage to the photoshoot destination.
 It was a ride of 20-30 minutes.
 My sweet sisters had packed together with a basket of sweeties, snacks, water to drink, and a bottle of champagne for us to celebrate!
-This was a wonderful time for us to enjoy what just had happened (we were married!!)
+This was a wonderful time for us to enjoy what just had happened (we were married!!).
 We could relax a little, see the beautiful city on that day.
 Everyone on the streets greeted us, waved at us, and wished us all the best.
 This is a delightful memory!
 Much recommended as the day otherwise passes so fast.
 It is good to schedule a little time for just quality time together.

 If we are allowed to say one more thing, it would be our first dance.
 We had practiced the waltz long before the wedding, and both were a little nervous if we would remember the choreography.
 And if we could make all the steps we had practiced as I would be wearing my wedding gown.
 But, it felt like a dream, we nailed it, and our guests and family were overjoyed to see this.